husainkarim/math-skills/README.md

 $./math-skills
 ```

-Will generate a text file "data.txt" so we can use this file to test the pargrom by the following code.
+Will generate a text file "data.txt" so we can use this file to test the program by the following code.

 ```
 $go run main.go data.txt
 ```
-The result will showen in the terminal.
+The result will shown in the terminal.

 ## LICENSE